t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 The CoRE working group {{WG-CoRE}} among other things has specified the Constrained Application Protocol (CoAP) {{RFC7252}}.
 CoAP is a RESTful protocol for constrained devices that is modeled after HTTP and typically runs over UDP to enable efficient application-level communication for things.

 In many smart object networks, the smart objects are dispersed and have intermittent reachability either because of network outages or because they sleep during their operational phase to save energy.
 In such scenarios, direct discovery of resources hosted on the constrained server might not be possible.
 To overcome this barrier, the CoRE working group is specifying the concept of a Resource Directory (RD) {{ID-rd}}.
 The Resource Directory hosts descriptions of resources which are located on other nodes.
-These resource descriptions are specified as CoRE link format {{RFC6690}} URIs.
+These resource descriptions are specified as CoRE link format {{RFC6690}}.

 While CoAP defines a standard communication protocol, a format for representing sensor measurements and parameters over CoAP is required.
-The Sensor Measurement Lists (SenML) {{ID-senml}} is a specification that is currently being written to define media types for simple sensor measurements and parameters.
+The Sensor Measurement Lists (SenML) {{ID-senml}} is a specification that defines media types for simple sensor measurements and parameters.
 It has a minimalistic design so that constrained devices with limited computational capabilities can easily encode their measurements and, at the same time, servers can efficiently collect large number of measurements.

 In many IoT deployments, the resource-constrained smart objects are connected to the Internet via a gateway that is directly reachable.
 For example, an IEEE 802.11 Access Point (AP) typically connects the client devices to the Internet over just one wireless hop.
 However, some deployments of smart object networks require routing between the smart objects themselves.
 The IETF has therefore defined the IPv6 Routing Protocol for Low-Power and Lossy Networks (RPL) {{RFC6550}}.
 RPL provides support for multipoint-to-point traffic from resource-constrained smart objects towards a more resourceful central control point, as well as point-to-multipoint traffic in the reverse direction.
 It also supports point-to-point traffic between the resource-constrained devices.
 A set of routing metrics and constraints for path calculation in RPL are also specified {{RFC6551}}.

-In addition to defining a routing protocol, the IETF has also specified how IPv6 packets can be transmitted over various link layer protocols that are commonly employed for resource-constrained smart object networks.
+The IPv6 over Networks of Resource-constrained Nodes (6lo) {{WG-6lo}} working group of the IETF has specified how IPv6 packets can be transmitted over various link layer protocols that are commonly employed for resource-constrained smart object networks.
 There is also ongoing work to specify IPv6 connectivity for a Non-Broadcast Multi-Access (NBMA) mesh network that is formed by IEEE 802.15.4 TimeSlotted Channel Hopping (TSCH} links {{ID-6tisch}}.
 Other link layer protocols for which IETF has specified or is currently specifying IPv6 support include Bluetooth {{RFC7668}}, Digital Enhanced Cordless Telecommunications (DECT) Ultra Low Energy (ULE) air interface {{RFC8105}}, and Near Field Communication (NFC) {{ID-6lonfc}}.

+{{RFC6272}} identifies IP protocols that can be used in smart grid environments.
+It gives advice to smart grid network designers on how they can decide on a profile of the Internet protocol suite for smart grid networks.

 JavaScript Object Notation (JSON) is a lightweight text representation format for structured data {{RFC7159}}.
 It is often used for transmitting serialized structured data over the network.
 IETF has defined specifications for encoding public keys, signed content, and claims to be transferred between two parties as JSON objects.
 They are referred to as JSON Web Keys (JWK) {{RFC7517}}, JSON Web Signatures (JWS) {{RFC7515}} and JSON Web Token (JWT) {{RFC7519}}.

 An alternative to JSON, Concise Binary Object Representation (CBOR) {{RFC7049}} is a concise binary data format that is used for serialization of structured data.
-It is designed for extremely resource-constrained nodes and therefore it aims to provide a fairly small message size with minimal implementation code, and extensibility without the need for version negotiation.
-There is ongoing work to specify CBOR Object Signing and Encryption (COSE) {{ID-cose}} that would provide services similar to JWS and JWT.
+It is designed for resource-constrained nodes and therefore it aims to provide a fairly small message size with minimal implementation code, and extensibility without the need for version negotiation.
+CBOR Object Signing and Encryption (COSE) {{RFC8152}} specifies how to encode public keys and signed content with CBOR.

 The Light-Weight Implementation Guidance (LWIG) working group {{WG-LWIG}} is collecting experiences from implementers of IP stacks in constrained devices.
 The working group has already produced documents such as RFC7815 {{RFC7815}} which defines how a minimal Internet Key Exchange Version 2 (IKEv2) initiator can be implemented.